-Mullaithivu is an agricultural economy-based district and rice production is the main agricultural activity undertaken by farmers in lowlands.
+Mullaitivu is an agricultural economy-based district and rice production is the main agricultural activity undertaken by farmers in lowlands.
 Almost all farmers have both lowlands and uplands for their livelihood activities.
 However, Thaddayamalai RB canal farmers don't have a well-established and managed irrigation system, farmers cultivate paddy on a lowland in one term (Maha Seasons) per year.
 During Yala season (May to August), cultivation activities are limited to paddy on lowlands with water scarcity.
 Farmers have cultivated perennial crops such as coconut and mango on upland for their household consumption.
 Since it is receiving high rainfall during the Maha season (September to March), some farmers are cultivating seasonal crops on their uplands.
 During the Yala season, seasonal crops such as groundnuts, Chili, and various vegetables are cultivating by using open well/tube well water.
-However, open well/tube well water is not sufficient to cultivate their entire land, and most of the time only around acres are cultivated.
-The proposed series of projects will ensure water availability and accessibility for Chilli and Groundnut cultivation.
-All beneficiaries covered through the dry Chilli cluster project and existing Groundnut farmers will be positively affected by the project.
-Few households are surrounded by the proposed land slot and the rest is either bare land or cultivated land.
+However, open well/tube well water is not sufficient to cultivate their entire land, and most of the time only around 1acer is cultivated.
+One existing pump is in operational condition and only 4, 5 farmers are getting benefit from it.
+Further, 40KWh solar panels will be installed on top of the Groundnut producer society-building and concession will be applicable to the electricity bill of the motors.
+Groundnut producer society building is the common solar panel installation point and 40KWh capacity is for both pump houses.
+Hence, proposed pump house rehabilitation initiatives will benefit the farmers in Thaddayamalai by providing enough water to increase their acreage and yield and it will ensure sustainability in the agriculture sector.